Our Flag Means Death

 Our Flag Means Death is an American period romantic comedy television series created by David Jenkins.
-Set in the early 18th century during the Golden Age of Piracy, the series follows the misadventures of gentleman-turned-pirate Stede Bonnet (Rhys Darby) and his crew aboard the Revenge as they try to make a name for themselves as pirates and cross paths with famed pirate captain Blackbeard (Taika Waititi).
+Set in 1717 during the Golden Age of Piracy, the series follows the misadventures of gentleman-turned-pirate Stede Bonnet (Rhys Darby) and his crew aboard the Revenge as they try to make a name for themselves as pirates and cross paths with famed pirate captain Blackbeard (Taika Waititi).

-Our Flag Means Death was released on HBO Max from March 3 to 24, 2022.
-The series premiere ranks among the top five Max Original comedy series launches.
-It received positive reviews, including praise for its LGBTQ+ representation, and was renewed for a second season in June 2022.
-In the UK, the series began broadcasting on BBC Two on January 4, 2023, with all episodes available on BBC iPlayer.
+The first season premiered March 2022 on HBO Max, with a second season that premiered October 2023 on the renamed Max streaming service.
+In a controversial move, the series was canceled in January 2024 after two seasons.

+Despite a subdued launch, the series gradually gained word-of-mouth momentum and became a sleeper hit with a cult following.
+Its unexpected growth in popularity has been compared to the surprise success of Ted Lasso.
+Since its release, the series has been widely regarded as one of the best and most beloved examples of LGBTQ+ media.

+Our Flag Means Death garnered critical acclaim, including praise for its LGBTQ+ representation.
+Critics consider the series to be one of the best sitcoms of the 2020s.
+The series won an Art Directors Guild Award, a Make-Up Artists and Hair Stylists Guild Award, an Australian Production Design Guild Award, a New Zealand Television Award, and was named one of the top ten TV series that represent the best in humanity by the Greater Good Science Center.
+The series also earned Peabody Award, Nebula Award, Hollywood Critics Association Award, Dorian TV Award, and GLAAD Media Award nominations.

 Premise

-The series is loosely based on the life of Stede Bonnet.
-In 1717, Captain Bonnet is a member of the landed gentry of Barbados who abandons his comfortable life and family to prove himself as a pirate during the Golden Age of Piracy, despite having no aptitude for the role.
-Sailing aboard his ship the Revenge, Captain Bonnet and his dysfunctional crew struggle to survive against deadly threats from naval warships and other bloodthirsty pirates.
-During their misadventures the crew of the Revenge cross paths with notorious pirate captain Edward Teach and his crew, including First Mate Izzy Hands.
-Bonnet and Teach eventually fall in love.
+The series is loosely based on the life of Stede Bonnet, also known as the "Gentleman Pirate".
+Set in 1717, the first season depicts the early days of Bonnet's career as a pirate after abandoning his family and his comfortable life as a member of the landed gentry of Barbados.
+Bonnet is portrayed as having little or no aptitude for this role, with no experience beyond that of his privileged life.

+Aboard their ship, the Revenge, the newly minted Captain Bonnet and his dysfunctional crew struggle to survive against deadly threats both from naval warships and other bloodthirsty pirates.
+During their misadventures, the crew of the Revenge cross paths with notorious pirate captain Edward Teach and his crew, including First Mate Izzy Hands.
+Comedy and chaos ensue as Teach and Bonnet fall in love.